 This was St. Petersburg, built along the river Neva in Russia.
-The bony rattle came from the skeletons of 1,00,000 slave labourers that had died building this city.
+The scaly rattle rung from the bones of 1,00,000 slave labourers that had perished building this city.
 They were buried under the ground in the 1700s, upon which St. Petersburg grew like a huge banyan tree in sterile soil.
 The whole place seemed to be haunted by their sonorous bones.
 Their piercing hum rang inside Mizu’s ears and she ventured into the city to find some mainstream urban noise to drown it down.

 She took a cab to the Astra Marine berth to set assail along the Neva river.
 The waters of the river flowed through the many canals of St. Petersburg and at one point, Mizu thought that the city had more canals than it had roads.

 On the boat, Mizu saw Russians wearing windcheaters and she regretted not getting one for herself to blend in.
 Her body composition was such that she neither felt hot, nor cold.
 She absorbed the temperature outside just like water did.
 When Mizu got on the boat, the Russians sympathized with her misfortune of not watching the weather forecast.

 The waters of the Neva river were deliriously blue, like the European waters, the darkest of all blues.
 The river bubbled up and frothed all the way until Mizu got off near Koryushka, the chic riverside restaurant that was named after the popular seasonal fish of St. Pertersburg.

 Mizu ordered the fried koryushka priced at 800 rubles which was cheaper than the sushi in Tokyo’s lavish restaurants.
 Unlike Tokyo that felt intimidatingly different everyday, St. Petersburg felt safe and predictable, like the safety of water grown shallow from being cut off from the deep European sea.
 Mizu felt quite at peace here, in the white modern restaurant that overlooked the blue Neva river.